clairelist/fullstack-scaffold/README.md

 - POST to `/login`, for login functionality.
 - GET to `/logout`, which deletes the user token.
 - POST to `/`, to retrieve all users.
+- POST to `/delete_account`, which will delete a user from the database and destroy their session

 --> [ENDPOINTS] (CLIENT SIDE FUNC DESKY)::
 - you can currently: